sailscastshq/docs.sailscasts.com/docs/klean-ui/components/textarea.md

 ## Accessibility contract

 - Use a real associated label and connect help or error text explicitly.
+- Keep description IDs stable instead of rebuilding them when an error changes.
 - Keep the native `name`, `required`, `disabled`, and form behavior.
 - Apply `aria-invalid` with useful visible error text.
 - Do not use placeholder text as the label.